MapAnything: Universal Feed-Forward Metric 3D Reconstruction

 We encode ray directions and normalized ray depths using a shallow convolutional encoder \cite{MouWXWZQSQ2024}, where the spatial resizing only happens once with a pixel unshuffle of size 14.
-This projects the dense geometric inputs into the same spatial and latent dimension as the DINOv2 features, \ie, $F_\text{R}, F_\text{D} \!\in\! \R^{1024 \times H/14 \times W/14}$.
-For the global non-pixel quantities, i.e, rotations (represented as unit quaternions), translation directions, depth and pose scales, we use a 4-layer MLP with GeLU activations to project the quantities to features $F_\text{Q}, F_\text{T}, F_{\hat{z}_d}, F_{\hat{z}_\text{p}} \!\in\! \R^{1024}$.
+This projects the dense geometric inputs into the same spatial and latent dimension as the DINOv2 features, \ie, $F_\text{R}, F_\text{D} \!\in\! \R^{1536 \times H/14 \times W/14}$.
+For the global non-pixel quantities, i.e, rotations (represented as unit quaternions), translation directions, depth and pose scales, we use a 4-layer MLP with GeLU activations to project the quantities to features $F_\text{Q}, F_\text{T}, F_{\hat{z}_d}, F_{\hat{z}_\text{p}} \!\in\! \R^{1536}$.
 Once all input quantities are encoded, they are passed through layer normalization, summed together, and followed by another layer normalization to obtain the final per-view encodings for each input view.
-These are then flattened into tokens $F_\text{E} \!\in\! \R^{1024 \times ({HW}/{256})}$.
+These are then flattened into tokens $F_\text{E} \!\in\! \R^{1536 \times ({HW}/{256})}$.

-We append a single learnable scale token to the set of $N$ view patch tokens and input the tokens into a multi-view transformer to allow the information across multiple views to attend to each other and propagate information.
-We use a 24 layer alternating-attention transformer \cite{WangCKVRN2025} with 12 blocks of multi-headed attention (12 heads), a latent dimension of 768 and an MLP ratio of 4, which is randomly initialized.
-To distinguish the reference view (i.e., the first one), we add a constant reference view embedding to the set of patch tokens corresponding to view 1.
-For further simplicity, we do not use any Rotary Positional Embedding (RoPE) \cite{SuLPMWL2024}.
-We find that the patch-level positional encoding from DINOv2 suffices, and RoPE tends to lead to unnecessary biases, given that it was originally applied in every attention layer.
+We append a single learnable scale token to the set of $N$ view patch tokens and input the tokens into a multi-view transformer to allow information across multiple views to attend to each other and propagate.
+We use a 16-layer alternating-attention transformer \cite{WangCKVRN2025} with 24~heads of multi-headed attention, a latent dimension of 1536 and an MLP ratio of 4, initialized using the last 16 layers of DINOv2 ViT-G \cite{oquab2023dinov2, lin2025depth}.
+To distinguish the reference view (i.e., the first one), we add a constant reference view embedding to the set of patch tokens corresponding to view $I_{1}$.
+For simplicity, we do not use Rotary Positional Embedding (RoPE) \cite{SuLPMWL2024}.
+We find that the patch-level positional encoding from DINOv2 suffices, and RoPE leads to unnecessary biases, given that it was originally applied in every attention layer.